MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-control-non-screen.md

 ---

-# Add a custom control to POS non-screen designer-based views
+# Add a custom control to a Retail Modern POS non-screen designer-based view
-**Add a custom control to POS views:**

-You can enhance the information displayed on the Dynamics 365 for Retail POS views by adding custom controls.
-Custom control allows you to add your own custom information to the existing POS views.
+You can enhance the information displayed on a Dynamics 365 for Retail POS view by adding custom controls.
+A custom control allows you to add your own custom information to the existing POS views.
 Custom controls can be implemented by using the POS extension framework.
-This topic is applicable for Dynamics 365 for Finance and Operations or Dynamics 365 for Retail platform update 8 with retail App update 4 hotfix.
-In this document we will focus on how to add custom control to non-screen layout designer based views.
 In the current version you will not be able place the custom control in desired location, POS at the runtime will load it in fixed position.

+This topic applies to Dynamics 365 for Finance and Operations, Enterprise edition and Dynamics 365 for Retail with Platform update 8 and Retail Application update 4 hotfix.

-Below is the list of non-screen layout designer based views which support custom control:
+The followingn table lists the non-screen layout designer-based views which support custom controls.

 | POS Views              | Support custom control | Number of custom control |
 |------------------------|------------------------|--------------------------|